Nevoss/form-wrapper-js/docs/guide/field-property.md

 # Field Property

-Until now we see a basic usage of the Form class:
+The basic usage of the `Form` object as explained on [Getting started](/guide/getting-started) section is very good for simple cases.

 ```js
 import { Form } from 'form-wrapper-js'